Our Board

 Member-at-Large

 Nancy Cox was born and raised in Seattle, Washington where she lived until she moved to Salem, her husband John’s home town, in late 1993 with their two young sons.
-As she enters her 30th year in the Salem community she is proud to call it home!
+She has been an active member in the Salem community since 1993 and she is proud to call it home!

 Nancy has been a United States Professional Tennis Association Elite Professional since 1996.
 Her USPTA honors include: two years on the USPTA National Board of Directors; two years on the USPTA National Nominating Committee; two years on the USPTA National Foundation Board, eight years on the USPTA Pacific Northwest Division Board, including a six-year term as president; Pacific Northwest Division Assistant Professional of the Year and Pacific Northwest Division Professional of the Year.